-Salesforce, Inc. ranks slightly below the peer group median, with valuation as the main structural strength, while profitability is less supportive than the other dimensions.
+Salesforce, Inc. ranks near the peer group median, with valuation as the main structural strength, while profitability is less supportive than the other dimensions.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
 Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest